WHOIGit/amplify-storage-utils/README.md

     data = store.get('my_object_key')
 ```

 The `AsyncBucketStore` class provides an asynchronous interface for S3-compatible object storage.
-It can be used with the asyncio library:
+It can be used with the asyncio library (note: this requires installing the optional "s3" imports):

 ```python
 from storage.s3 import AsyncBucketStore